tinatlewisl/Tina-Lewis/content/en/pprojects/example/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
-This section contains a non-exhaustive list of Statistics consulting projects I worked on which subject matter relates to the field of engineering.
-A link to the final project outcome is provided when the client allows for it.
+This page contains descriptions of a collections of projects I worked on over the course of my graduate studies.
+This page will be updated with the different projects codes in the near future, as well as R packages that I am in the process of building for tensor data analysis.

  <!DOCTYPE html>
 <html lang="en">